 Each colour affects your mood differently : “Colours, like features, follow the changes of the emotions,” the artist Pablo Picasso once remarked.
 Colours to consider — soft greens, light blues, lemon yellow, shades of brown, pink, bright orange, cream and many more.
 Learn more how each colour affect your mood here.

 Create a wall gallery with a collection of your favourite wildflowers, forest, a picture of a rising sun, singing birds, framed living wall, anything that reminds you on your treasured moments spent in nature.
 As they say "Art speaks where words are unable to explain."

-Here is How You Could Implement Greenery Into Your Home:
+How To Could Incorporate Greenery Into Your Home

 Access to nature is a biological necessity and bringing it indoors significantly improves our well-being.
 In an urban world of technology, we somehow got disconnected from what should be natural to us.

 Implementing Biophilic interior design to our homes, workplaces, schools, public places has profound health and economic benefits.
 Using Biophilic design principles in our home home gives us a wonderful sense of calmness and protection, mental restoration and improved productivity.